mcbeth111/falka/navigator.md

 </output_format>

 <task>
 You have below a conversation between user and an assistant.
 Your task is to determine and classify the subject or request of the LAST user's entry in the conversation.
-Stricttly follow output format.
+DO NOT respond to user, only output question classification category.
+Strictly follow output format.
 </task>